top of page

 Lords of the Land

-Bathed by dusk, tucked in by night, the sun retires for the day, fast alseep; sucking upon its thumb, drool around the mouth.
-Perched on earthen and mortar thrones, guardians of the nocturn watch under the cover of darkness for enemies and for dinner.
+Bathed by dusk, tucked in by night, the sun retires for the day; fast alseep, sucking upon its thumb.
+Perched on earthen and mortar thrones, guardians of the nocturn watch under the cover of darkness for enemies and dinner.
 Four men make their way up to Nostalgia from Hoyt along Warren like an arrow.
 Silent are their steps, quick, their pace.
 Nearer they draw.
 All, one with the night.
 Nearer.
-Their pace quickens, as their leader breaks into a gallop, pulling away.
-They keep step.
-Matsi and Fable approach Nostalgia, greeted by a makeshift sign, "closed indefinitely".
-They enter.
-As if by telepathy, Zoo and Redd take strategic positions; one at Nostalgia's threshold and the other on a stoop adjacent to the bookstore's side.
-They wait, readied; piercing eyes.
+Their stride hastens, as their commander breaks into a gallop, pulling away.
+The squad keeps step.
+Approaching Nostalgia, the leader and his second-in-command are greeted by a makeshift sign, "Closed Indefinitely".
+By sheer force, they enter, overpowering the establishment's deadbolt.
+The other men take strategic positions, one at Nostalgia's threshold and the other on a stoop adjacent to the bookstore's side.
+They wait, readied; alert.

-Floorboards groan and whine as the pair investigate Nostalgia.
-Breaking and entering through a shattered window pane at the store's front, light from a street lamp cascades across the back of Fable, illuminating a wolf with the words "BrookNaw Canines" in its jaws on a denim vest.
+Floorboards groan and whine as the pair investigate.
+Breaking and entering through a shattered window pane at the Nostalgia's front, light from a street lamp cascades across the lieutenant's back, illuminating a denim vest with a noir wolf and the words "BrookNaw Canines" in deep red caught between the beast's jaws.
 Shifting shadows demand attention but get no play.
 Noses to the air, the duo's nostrils flare then deflate.
 Repeat.
-Continuing to scan Nostalgia, they wade through stacks and rows of books, and other merchandise.
+On the hunt, they wade through stacks and rows of books, and other merchandise, examining everything.
 Movement in the basement shift the two from orange to red alert.
-Removing his vest, Fable tosses it on a pile of books.
+Removing his vest, the lieutenant tosses it on a pile of books.
 He advances.
 Snarls emanate from the pair.
-Pupils dilate, irises fade, feral eyes remain.
+Pupils dilate, irises fade, feral eyes manifest.
 Snarls give way to growls.
-Matsi pulls back.
-Extending his arm in front of Fable, Matsi retrains him.
+The superior pulls back.
+Extending his arm in front of his second-in-command, the leader restrains him.
 A large rat waddles up from the cellar to their feet.
-Lifting his foot then dropping it, Fable obliterates the rodent with a size 10 Timb.
-Blood splattering books and furniture.
+Lifting his foot then dropping it, the lieutenant obliterates the rodent with a size 10 Timb.
+WAP!
+Blood splatters books and furniture.

 Reconvening outside, the men disappear into the night without word and without trace.
-Matsi and Fable peel off, maneuvering up Court Street.
-Zoo and Redd turn onto Wyckoff.
+The leader and right-hand peel off, maneuvering up Court Street.
+The other two turn onto Wyckoff.

 Ain't no rat like a dead rat... the four-legged and two-legged kind!